 (5) The importance of health care, and the role nutrition plays in maintaining good health; and

 (6) The importance of the use of the foods by the participant to whom they are distributed, and not by another person.

 (c) To whom must local agencies provide nutrition education?
-The local agency must make nutrition education available to all adult participants and to parents or caretakers of infants and child participants.
+The local agency must make nutrition education available to all adult participants and, if applicable, to parents or caretakers of infant and child participants.
 Local agencies are encouraged to make nutrition education available to children, where appropriate.

 (d) May CSFP foods be used in cooking demonstrations?
 Yes.
 The State or local agency, or another agency with which it has signed an agreement, may use CSFP foods to conduct cooking demonstrations as part of the nutrition education provided to program participants, but not for other purposes.